Who can be the perpetrator of a crime?

 A so-called indirect perpetrator may be one who has used another person to carry out the offence who is not criminally responsible because of lack of age, insanity or other circumstances precluding illegality, or where the other person has acted in error.
 This might be the case, for example, if I tell a child to secretly bring me a wallet from another table in a restaurant and then keep that wallet.
 That makes me an indirect perpetrator.

-Tip: Since 2012, our legal system has also known the tort capacity of legal persons.
-Here, the condition is that a (natural) person has acted unlawfully in the interest of the legal person or in the course of its business.
-This is usually a member of the management or a member of the statutory body.
+Since 2012, our legal system has also introduced criminal liability for legal persons.
+Here, the condition is that a certain (natural) person has acted unlawfully in the interest of that legal person or in the course of its business.
+As a rule, this is a member of the management or a member of the statutory body.
+You can find out more about how the punishment of legal persons takes place in our next article.

 Are you dealing with a legal problem in connection with criminal proceedings?